ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/sample_page.md

 ```
 **2. “Individual-level” Conditional Causal Effect Estimates**

+The goal for this part is to score customers and make prediction about customers we should send remail to.
-The goal for this part is to build a causal forest model with all demographic characteristics included.
+The method we chose is to build a causal forest model with all demographic characteristics included.
 Score each customer and decide to send a promotional email to which customer.

 ```
 ######################################## conditional effect #######################################